The Academic Honor Code exists to:

 - The school dean will only evaluate whether the appeal process has been followed properly.
 S/he will not evaluate the merit of the appeal, the studentís academic performance, the professorís grade, or the department chairís recommendation.

 - The school dean should respond to the student in writing within ten (10) business days of receipt of the studentís appeal letter.

-- The vice president for Academic Affairs will evaluate whether the appeal process has been properly followed and that no procedural errors have occurred.
-S/he will not re-evaluate the merit of the appeal, the studentís academic performance, the professorís grade, or the chairís and/or deanís recommendations.†
+- The Vice President for Academic Affairs will evaluate whether the appeal process has been properly followed and that no procedural errors have occurred.
+He/she will not re-evaluate the merit of the appeal, the studentís academic performance, the professorís grade, or the chairís and/or deanís recommendations.